codemore1/cicd-github-action/README.md

 ## Architecture

-This is how our infrastructure works:
+This is how our infrastructure works using the components below:

 ## Golang